 - Midrim - the middle band of Orranysis' galactic disk.
 Extends from Ring 4 to Ring 8.
 Inhabited.

-- The Coast - the outer edge (or "coast") of Orranysis; often at the far reach of the law.
+- Outer Rim - the outer edge (also called "the Coast") of Orranysis; often at the far reach of the law.
 Extends from Ring 8 to Ring 10.
 Inhabited.

 - Deep Space - fairly self-explanatory; almost totally devoid of any cohesive matter up to the edges of the nearest galaxies.
 Extends from Ring 10 outwards.
 Inhabited, though barely so.